 In 2008 Orange celebrated its 40th birthday, launching custom shop limited editions, and the Anniversary OR50 head.
 A year later, the company would celebrate its second Queen’s Award for Enterprise, firmly establishing Orange as one of Britain’s global success stories.

 2010 and beyond

 Orange might have reached comfortable middle age, but our innovations haven’t slowed down at all.
-Since the turn of the new decade, the Mini Terror, the Rockerverb MKII and the TH30 series have all been added to the product line, and received rave reviews in the press – while Orange’s revolutionary DIVO OV4 valve optimisation unit has once again pushed the boundaries of what’s possible in traditional valved amplification.
+Since the turn of the new decade, the Micro Terror, the Rockerverb MKII and the TH30 series have all been added to the product line, and received rave reviews in the press – while Orange’s revolutionary DIVO OV4 valve optimisation unit has once again pushed the boundaries of what’s possible in traditional valved amplification.

 Then at the start of 2011, Orange launched the OPC, a musician’s workstation offering unparalleled functionality.
 A hybrid PC/Amplifier, the OPC created huge buzz when unveiled at CES 2011, and showed that even after forty years, Orange is still leading the way when it comes to providing musicians with the tools they need to unleash their creativity.